qtproject/pyside-pyside-setup/sources/pyside6/doc/gettingstarted.rst

 should have the same minor version.
 That is, Qt 6.3 (host) cannot be used with a Qt 6.2 (target), or the other way around.

+.. note:: It is recommended to use the same version of Qt on both host and target to avoid possible unconventional errors.

 Prerequisites
 ~~~~~~~~~~~~~